 © 2019 by the authors.
 Solar energy is a renewable energy source that can be utilized for different applications in today's world.
 The effective use of solar energy requires a storage medium that can facilitate the storage of excess energy, and then supply this stored energy when it is needed.
 An effective method of storing thermal energy from solar is through the use of phase change materials (PCMs).
 PCMs are isothermal in nature, and thus offer higher density energy storage and the ability to operate in a variable range of temperature conditions.
 This article provides a comprehensive review of the application of PCMs for solar energy use and storage such as for solar power generation, water heating systems, solar cookers, and solar dryers.
 This paper will benefit the researcher in conducting further research on solar power generation, water heating system, solar cookers, and solar dryers using PCMs for commercial development.

-Anwar, M, Rasul, MG, Ashwath, N & Rahman, MM 2018, 'Optimisation of Second-Generation Biodiesel Production from Australian Native Stone Fruit Oil Using Response Surface Method', ENERGIES, vol. 11, no. 10.View/Download from: UTS OPUS or Publisher's site
+Anwar, M, Rasul, MG, Ashwath, N & Rahman, MM 2018, 'Optimisation of Second-Generation Biodiesel Production from Australian Native Stone Fruit Oil Using Response Surface Method', ENERGIES, vol. 11, no. 10.View/Download from: Publisher's site

-Uddin, MN, Techato, K, Taweekun, J, Rahman, MM, Rasul, MG, Mahlia, TMI & Ashrafur, SM 2018, 'An Overview of Recent Developments in Biomass Pyrolysis Technologies', ENERGIES, vol. 11, no. 11.View/Download from: UTS OPUS or Publisher's site
+Uddin, MN, Techato, K, Taweekun, J, Rahman, MM, Rasul, MG, Mahlia, TMI & Ashrafur, SM 2018, 'An Overview of Recent Developments in Biomass Pyrolysis Technologies', ENERGIES, vol. 11, no. 11.View/Download from: Publisher's site

 Rahman, MM, Rasul, M & Hassan, NMS 2017, 'Study on the Tribological Characteristics of Australian Native First Generation and Second Generation Biodiesel Fuel', ENERGIES, vol. 10, no. 1.View/Download from: Publisher's site